Pipedream with Dylan Pierce

 00:54:01 - Dylan Pierce

-And like a rube.
-Like, there would be like, a Rube Goldberg kind of competition who can make the most ridiculous workflow that does basically nothing or calls itself or what have you.
-Yeah, but that's.
-That's definitely on our.
-On our radar.
-Um, yeah, so that.
-That's kind of like just the overview of the puppeteer plus AI, which I think is really interesting combination and this is just one of many features that you can do.
+And there would be a Rube Goldberg kind of competition: who can make the most ridiculous workflow that does basically nothing, or calls itself, or whatever.
+Yeah, but that's definitely on our radar.
+So that's kind of just the overview of the Puppeteer-plus-AI combination, which I think is a really interesting combination, and this is just one of many features that you can do.

 00:54:31 - Scott Steinlage

 That's awesome, man.
 Thanks so much for sharing with us.
 This is really cool.
 I love seeing what Pipedream has because you guys always have some really cool stuff that's so usable.
-And not just usable, but good for your daily life of being a developer and, or just getting into doing things.
+And not just usable, but good for your daily life as a developer, or just getting into doing things.
 If you haven't checked out Pipedream, you all should go check it out.
-It's free, you know, to start with.
-And, and you know, I'd highly suggest getting in there and messing with it.
-If you, if you've ever messed with like Zapier or Zapier, however you want to pronounce it and you're a developer, like you're silly.
-Just go to Pipedream.
+It's free to start with, and I'd highly suggest getting in there and messing with it.
+If you've ever messed with Zapier, however you want to pronounce it, and you're a developer, just go to Pipedream.

 00:55:09 - Dylan Pierce